-- Develop statistical plans including territorial and class definitions; - 2.
-Collect statistical data from members, subscribers or any other source; - 3.
-Prepare, file and distribute prospective loss costs which may include provisions for special assessments and taxes; - 4.
-Prepare, file and distribute factors, calculations or formulas pertaining to classification, territory, increased limits and other variables; - 5.
-Prepare, file and distribute manuals of rating rules, rating schedules and other supplementary rating information that do not include final rates, expense provisions, profit provisions or minimum premiums; - 6.
-Distribute information that is required or directed to be filed with the Commissioner; - 7.
+Develop statistical plans including territorial and class definitions;

+Collect statistical data from members, subscribers or any other source;

+3. Prepare, file and distribute prospective loss costs which may include provisions for special assessments and taxes;

+Prepare, file and distribute factors, calculations or formulas pertaining to classification, territory, increased limits and other variables;

+5. Prepare, file and distribute manuals of rating rules, rating schedules and other supplementary rating information that do not include final rates, expense provisions, profit provisions or minimum premiums;

+6. Prepare and file with the Commissioner workers' compensation policy forms, uniform classification plan and rules, and the uniform experience rating plan and rules to be used by its members;

+7. Distribute information that is required or directed to be filed with the Commissioner;

 Conduct research and on-site inspections in order to prepare classifications of public fire defenses;

-- 8. Consult with public officials regarding public fire protection as it would affect members, subscribers and others; - 9.
-Conduct research and collect statistics in order to discover, identify and classify information relating to causes or prevention of losses; - 10.
-Conduct research and collect information to determine the impact of statutory and other law changes upon prospective loss costs and special assessments; - 11.
-Prepare, file and distribute policy forms and endorsements and consult with members, subscribers and others relative to their use and application; - 12.
-Conduct research and on-site inspections for the purpose of providing risk information relating to individual structures; - 13.
-Conduct on-site inspections to determine rating classifications for individual insureds; - 14.
-Collect, compile and publish past and current prices of individual insurers, provided such information is also made available to the general public for a reasonable price; - 15.
-Collect and compile exposure and loss experience for the purpose of individual risk experience ratings; - 16.
-File final rates, for residual market mechanisms; and - 17.
-Furnish any other services, as approved or directed by the Commissioner, related to those enumerated in this section. - SECTION 14.
+9. Consult with public officials regarding public fire protection as it would affect members, subscribers and others;

+10. Conduct research and collect statistics in order to discover, identify and classify information relating to causes or prevention of losses;

+11. Conduct research and collect information to determine the impact of statutory and other law changes upon prospective loss costs and special assessments;

+12. Prepare, file and distribute policy forms and endorsements and consult with members, subscribers and others relative to their use and application;

+13. Conduct research and on-site inspections for the purpose of providing risk information relating to individual structures;

+14. Conduct on-site inspections to determine rating classifications for individual insureds;

+15. Collect, compile and publish past and current prices of individual insurers, provided such information is also made available to the general public for a reasonable price;

+16. Collect and compile exposure and loss experience for the purpose of individual risk experience ratings;

+17. File final rates, for residual market mechanisms; and

+18. Furnish any other services, as approved or directed by the Commissioner, related to those enumerated in this section.

+SECTION 14.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 994 of Title 36, unless there is created a duplication in numbering, reads as follows: